Whit Sunday and Monday 2026: your guide to Pentecost in the Netherlands

-Pentecost, also known as Whit Sunday and Monday, falls on May 28 and 29 this year, so what’s there to expect from this holiday in the lowlands and what are its origins?
+Pentecost (also known as Pinksteren) falls on May 24 and May 25, so what’s there to expect from this holiday in the lowlands, and what are its origins?

-The day also commemorates the birth of the Christian Church and some maintain the belief that the first-ever Whit Monday was celebrated as early as the first century.
+The day also commemorates the birth of the Christian Church, with some historians maintaining the belief that the tradition was celebrated as early as the first century.

 How is it celebrated?

-Whit Sunday and Monday are usually celebrated with music festivals and markets spanning across the Netherlands.
+Eerste and Tweede Pinksterdag are traditionally celebrated with music festivals, outdoor markets, and spring fairs spanning across the Netherlands.

 Other, less religious activities, consist of going shopping, enjoying some Dutch nightlife, visiting museums and eating out at restaurants